seoulxss/seoulxss/README.md

 I'm also looking forward to getting into the Windows kernel, as it's a really interesting topic.

-### 🖼️ ImageEdit
-A program to convert multiple files into other formats (PNG, JPG, etc.), built with ImageMagick and Qt.
-It also includes a feature to manipulate metadata directly.
-Check out my repos for more details.

 ---

 Besides those topics, I also have a few simpler, "normal" programs on my GitHub — e.g. **ConfigLib** or **IAKAR**.